-The manual is updated per regulatory suggestions and a new format is introduced to the introduction pages leading up to Section 1.
+The Manual is being updated to include regulatory comments to improve the flow of information in the manual and a new format is introduced to the introduction pages leading up to Section 1.
 The whole document was affected by new numbering system and precluded a revision to the entire manual.
 A revised vehicle inspection checklist has been adopted as well as a new application for AVOP permit renewal.